Nonclassicality of induced coherence witnessed by contextuality: conclusion

-This paper presents a new way of revealing the nonclassical property of the ZWM setting by violating the adopted non-contextuality inequality.
-The measurement scheme employs the correlations between various pairs of detectors, the data which goes beyond interference information.
-The test based on the proposed scheme in this study is feasible within the current state-of-art experiment facilitates used in standard ZWM setup.
-The realization of hardy-like contextuality in the extended version of the ZWM setup of this work provides a shred of unambiguous evidence on the quantumness of induced coherence without stimulated emission such that it cannot be emulated by classical resources.
+This paper presents an alternative way of revealing the nonclassical property of the ZWM setting by violating the adopted non-contextuality inequality.
+The measurement scheme employs the correlations between various pairs of detectors, the data which go beyond interference information.
+The test based on the proposed scheme in this study is feasible within the current state-of-the-art experiment facilitates used in standard ZWM setup.
+The realization of hardy-like contextuality in the extended version of the ZWM setup, pumped by weak laser light, provides a shred of unambiguous evidence on the quantumness of induced coherence without stimulated emission such that it cannot be emulated by classical resources. {Furthermore, the proposal put forward a versatile platform for rigorous tests of contextuality involving sequential measurements with photons.}

+Measuring interference visibility and coincidence counts confirm the occurrence of induced coherence without induced emission conditioned on restrictive assumptions, such as single-photon input state, while the violation of the NCHV model provides sufficient evidence for induced coherence without induced emission.
 The theoretical analysis presented in this article has broad implications in the fundamental characterization of SPDC processes and their classical limit.
 Furthermore, the adopted model is capable of implementing spatial and temporal correlations and therefore extending the applicability of our setup for implementing a simultaneous test of nonlocality on signal and idler photon pairs and single-particle contextuality on the signal photon.
 Therefore, our work enables experiments that combine nonlocality and contextuality and analyze the interplay between them \cite{Bell-KCBS}.
+An interesting future direction is to extend the study of the induced coherence to other tests regarding other approaches to nonclassicality which can be also performed with two-dimensional systems \cite{Catani, wheeler}.